robertsglow/IBM-HR-Analytics-Project/README.md

 6. **Distance from Home Column**

 This column contained numerical values as well that mere looking at it, one wouldnt think any meaningful information was going to be derived from it.
 A Conditional statement was also written which changed the numeric values to text form.
-Below is an iamge showing Transformation processes.
+Below is an imamge showing Transformation processes.

 Distance from Home                             | Distance Status :-------------------------------------|:----------------------------------------